vmstio/docs/content/rules/bots.md

 If you are the developer of a Mastodon client or another ActivityPub/Fediverse project and would like to use an account on vmst.io to test the functionality of your application, please contact [@vmstan](https://vmst.io/@vmstan) before doing so.

-While we are generally supportive of such things we like to know ahead of time should it cause disruptions in service to other members.
+While we are generally supportive of such things, we like to know ahead of time should it cause disruptions in service to other members.

-Development accounts designed to scrape and/or index user data via our API or other means, **are prohibited.**
+Development accounts designed to scrape and/or index user data via our API or other meansare prohibited.